yasminirdinaa/Assignment-Part2-/PART2.md

 3. Create the attributes of the alien and zombies
 4. Create the each objects of the board to have a value
 5. Create the New Game Object (Trap)
-6. Create Save but when combined, not sync with the gameboard
+6. Create Save
-7. Try making Load but unsuccesful
+7. Create Load